Is Hydroponic Farming Profitable? A Cost Analysis 2026

 Setting up a hydroponic farm involves significant upfront investment (CapEx), heavily dependent on scale:

-• Medium/Commercial: $50,000–$200,000+ for greenhouses, hyper-efficient grow lights, automation systems, and plumbing.
+• Medium/Commercial: $50,000–$200,000+ for a greenhouse, energy-efficient LED lighting arrays, automation systems, and plumbing infrastructure

 Estimated Setup Example (Medium Commercial)